Kitemaker/recycling-helper-aws-sumerian/README.md

 # recycling-helper-aws-sumerian
 AWS Sumerian based AR application to get info for Recycling Labels and Nearby Recycling center with the help Sumerian Host
 ## Inspiration
 How2Recycle is a standardized labeling system that clearly communicates recycling instructions to the public.
 It involves a coalition of forward thinking brands who want their packaging to be recycled and are empowering consumers through smart packaging labels.
+Recycling labels placed on various consumer products are displayed with icons and limited texts.
+We need a resource which can provide quick information about the labels to the person who wants to recycle the item after consumption.
+What better than an AR mobile app, which is easy and handy to access for this task.
+By using Sumerian and Android ARCore based mobile APP, user can scan the recycling label to get the information about the various parts o the label.
-Need a resource which can provide quick information about the labels.
-What better than an AR mobile app which is easy and handy to access.
-Also once we have information about the recycling label, we can find nearby recycling center by providing item ( CFL, Laptop , glass) and Zip Code  to our recycling helper  ( Sumerian Host ) this helper shall provide information and also will tell how to recycle the item.
+Also once we have information about the recycling label, we can find nearby recycling center by providing item ( CFL, Laptop , glass) and Zip Code  to our recycling helper  ( Sumerian Host ) this helper shall provide information and also will tell how to prepare the item for recycling .
 It is a complete solution to help people getting information about the recycling process.

 ## What it does
 ### Provide information about recycling labels by scanning the label using the mobile camera